Takeaways from CNN’s town hall with Chris Christie | KRDO

 (CNN) — Former New Jersey Gov. Chris Christie laid into Donald Trump in a CNN town hall Monday night, calling the former president “angry” and “vengeful” and accusing him of “vanity run amok” within the event’s opening minutes.

-His comments set the tone for the night and made clear that Christie – who leaned into his own record as a former federal prosecutor – sees his role in the 2024 Republican presidential primary as being the chief critic of Trump, willing to take on the front-runner while most other contenders duck confrontation.
+His comments set the tone for the night and made clear that Christie – who leaned into his own record as a former federal prosecutor – sees his role in the 2024 Republican presidential primary as being the chief Trump critic, willing to take on the front-runner while most other contenders duck confrontation.

-“I am convinced that if (Trump) goes back to the White House, that the next four years will all just be about him settling scores,” the former governor said.
+Christie warned that if Trump wins another term, he would spend those four years focused on “settling scores” with his political enemies.

 “He has shown himself, particularly in his post-presidency,” Christie said, “to be completely self-centered, completely self-consumed and doesn’t give a damn about the American people, in my point of view.”

-Here are three takeaways from Christie’s town hall, hosted by CNN’s Anderson Cooper at the network’s New York bureau:
+Here are six takeaways from Christie’s town hall, hosted by CNN’s Anderson Cooper at the network’s New York bureau:

 Christie slams Trump – and other candidates – over reaction to indictment